Quasar-Admin-Templates/quasar_prime_admin_template/README.md

 grants you exclusive access to the template.

+> **Warning**
+Please note: Don't forget to cancel the sponsorship after a few days if you only need one-time access, as the monthly sponsorship is the only way I can grant repository access.

 Curious?
 Check out the live demo at [Quasar Prime Analytics](https://quasar-prime-admin-template.netlify.app/analytics) to experience the dynamic features and versatility this template offers.